salfaris/financial-fraud-detection/README.md

 ## What was not covered

 Data onboarding was unfortunately not covered.
-I love data onboarding but unfortunately conjuring my own payments transaction dataset seems meaningless as that would introduce some kind of inherent bias.
+I love data onboarding but unfortunately conjuring my own financial transactions dataset seems meaningless as that would introduce some kind of inherent bias.

 ## Development